v-studios/web-mp-upload-with-sts-creds/README.rst

 TODO
 ====

-* Try to use AWS standard S3 all access instead of our custom Role
+* Try to use AWS standard S3 all access instead of our custom Role: no Roles, only Policies, and ours if fine

-  * There's an AmazonS3FullAccess *Policy* but not canned role

 * get should take desired filename, then policy tailored to that
-* accept metadata (this be on the client, but figure out how)
+* accept metadata (this be on the client, but figure out how and demo)

 WebUI with Multipart Upload
 ---------------------------